 I set up an online petition, which is still available to sign, I have had my views broadcast on local radio stations and I’ve appeared on our local news station.
 I’m beginning to see results, currently on a local level.

-My local council have agreed to try and tighten up planning permission laws by Christmas so that slowly we should get more brand new Changing Places throughout the county.
+My local council has agreed to try and tighten up planning permission laws so that we should get more brand new Changing Places throughout the county.

 But they’ve also decided to go further and are currently looking at 20 existing public toilet facilities to see which ones would be appropriate to turn into a Changing Places loo, as well as looking at 7 local developments that are in the pipeline to see if a Changing Places toilet can be incorporated into their plans.

 I nearly did a song and dance when I heard of all of this.

 As for UK wide, I’m still waiting on replies from those Government ministers, but if they fail me I’m planning to take on each and every council, because if one can do it so can all the rest.

 Here’s to making the world a better and brighter place for all of our children.

 For more information about Changing Places visit the website here.

 If you live in the UK you can sign Lorna’s here.